ayushverma2310/ML_FASTAPI-DEMO/README.md

 # Insurance Premium Prediction API

+This is just dummy project , for my own learning
 A machine learning-powered REST API and web application for predicting insurance premiums based on user demographics and lifestyle factors.

 ## 📋 Features